launchdarkly/python-eventsource/README.md

 The `launchdarkly/python-eventsource` package allows Python developers to consume Server-Sent-Events (SSE) from a remote API.
 The SSE specification is defined here: [https://html.spec.whatwg.org/multipage/server-sent-events.html](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events)

 This package's primary purpose is to support the [LaunchDarkly SDK for Python](https://github.com/launchdarkly/python-server-sdk), but it can be used independently.
+In its simplest configuration, it emulates the behavior of the EventSource API as defined in the SSE specification, with the addition of exponential backoff behavior for retries.
+However, it also includes optional features used by LaunchDarkly SDKs that are not part of the core specification, such as:

+* Customizing the backoff/jitter behavior.
+* Setting read timeouts, custom headers, and other HTTP request properties.
+* Specifying that connections should be retried under circumstances where the standard EventSource behavior would not retry them, such as if the server returns an HTTP error status.

+This is a synchronous implementation which blocks the caller's thread when reading events or reconnecting.

 ## Supported Python versions